NVlabs/trajdata/README.md

 # For INTERACTION
 pip install "trajdata[interaction]"

-# For View-of-Delft
-pip install "trajdata[vod]"

 # All
-pip install "trajdata[nusc,lyft,waymo,interaction,vod]"
+pip install "trajdata[nusc,lyft,waymo,interaction]"
 ```
-Then, download the raw datasets (nuScenes, Lyft Level 5, View-of-Delft, ETH/UCY, etc.) in case you do not already have them.
+Then, download the raw datasets (nuScenes, Lyft Level 5, ETH/UCY, etc.) in case you do not already have them.
 For more information about how to structure dataset folders/files, please see [`DATASETS.md`](./DATASETS.md).

 ### Package Developer Installation